 How will we live?
 Just fine, thank you!

 Homesteader FAQ #3: Why would you want to go off and live in the country?

 Peace, quiet, wide-open space, nature at your doorstep, room to enjoy the things I want to: walks, gardening, raising animals.

 To sleep all night without police sirens, and fire alarms.
 To not have to make my house look just like the other 50 homes in the same subdivision.
 To be able to just turn the grandkids loose so they can run, play and roam.

 What’s not to enjoy?
 OK, a blizzard can be more difficult on the acreage than in town.
 But it will not bother us nearly as much.
 We just throw another log on the fire, and carry on like usual.
 On the other hand, if the folks in town are without lights and heat they are forced to sit and wait for someone to fix it—in sub-zero weather, that is not only dangerous but can be a matter of freezing or not freezing, a matter of life and death.

-I admit that I do miss high speed internet, but we are getting by fine on dial up.
-Since we are now living a slower paced life it is not as frustrating as we’d imagined.
+I admit that I do miss high-speed internet, but we are getting by fine.
+Since we are now living a slower-paced life it is not as frustrating as we’d imagined.

 As for the amenities of the city.
 We live close enough that it isn’t difficult to take in a movie (if we wanted to—though we haven’t even thought of it yet), go to a restaurant (my home cooking is way better and a lot bigger portion than at a restaurant), take in a hockey game, and visit the library.
 Frankly, a lot of amenities that the city has to offer aren’t even used by most people anyway.